devsecblueprint/devsecblueprint/docs/blueprint/what-is-application-security.md

 ## Tools and Projects

-There are a plethora of tools that you shouldxs play around with.
-Some of these will really test application penetration testing skills and help you better understand how these vulnerabilities work.
+There are a plethora of tools that you should play around with.
+Some of these will really test your application penetration testing skills and help you better understand how these vulnerabilities work.
 I've listed them all out in a table below:

 | **Project Name**                                                                      | **Description**                                                                                                           |
 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------- |